 The development of the Internet of Things (IoT) has greatly promoted the development of cloud computing and cloud storage.
 While the cloud storage technology has developed rapidly, the data security challenges it faces are becoming more and more severe.
 To ensure user information security, cloud storage protection technology is essential for the development of IoT.

-In the past, most security and surveillance systems worked in a stand-alone way, meaning that they were not connected to other systems, or to the public internet.
-Now, things have changed, and IoT in particular makes it possible to automate surveillance alerts and share them with other systems and users across the organization.
+In the past, most security systems worked in a stand-alone way, meaning that they were not connected to other systems, or to the public internet.
+Now, things have changed, and IoT in particular makes it possible to automate alerts and share them with other systems and users across the organization.
 Systems are also frequently connected with cloud-based solutions, with video data passing over the WAN and public internet to be stored off-site.

 The advantages and risks of cloud storage